Roma-droid/news-telegram-bot/README.md

 ---

 **FAQ:**
-    If I find a mistake or a problem, click [here](https://github.com/Roma-droid/news-telegram-bot/issues)
+    1.If I find a mistake or a problem, what should I do?, click [here](https://github.com/Roma-droid/news-telegram-bot/issues)
+    2.How to contact me?
+[Telegram](https://t.me/Roma154Rss)